simplex-chat/simplex-chat/readme.md

 ## System components

-- edge-messaging servers
+- simplex messaging servers
-- graph-chat client applications (using edge-messaging protocol to communicate with the servers)
+- graph-chat client applications (using simplex messaging protocol to communicate with the servers)

 ### Chat servers

-Edge-messaging servers can be either available to all users or only to users who have a valid URI to create connections (see [edge-messaging protocol][6]).
+Simplex messaging servers can be either available to all users or only to users who have a valid URI to create connections (see [simplex messaging protocol][6]).

 ### Chat client application